 Here are some interesting and fun links to follow on various things related to the book.
 Reasearch topics are listed at the bottom along with a map and then additional links if you’d like to explore even more.

-The drawing on the left is by an actual Inca artist, Guaman Poma, who was born about 20 years after the time of the Spanish conquest (in 1533 AD).
+The drawing on the left is King Pachacuti with a quipu.
+It was drawn by an actual Inca artist, Guaman Poma, who was born about 20 years after the time of the Spanish conquest (in 1533 AD).
 This drawing is from a book he wrote and illustrated about the Inca people.